 Complaints and questions

-Contact your cable company with any complaints about rates for tiers of service other than the basic service tier and for any pay-per-channel programming and pay-per-program services, because these rates are not subject to regulation.
+Contact your cable company with any complaints about rates for tiers of service other than the basic service tier and for any pay-per-channel programming and pay-per-program services.

 You also can contact your local and state consumer protection organizations for assistance in understanding your rights and responsibilities as a cable subscriber.

 You have multiple options for filing a complaint with the FCC:

 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322); ASL: 1-844-432-2275